x684867/nemesis_server/src/nodejs/doc/blog/release/node-v0-6-0.md

 <tr> <td>io.js write </td> <td>12.61 mB/s</td> <td>33.58 mB/s</td> </tr>
 <tr> <td>startup.js </td> <td>152.81 ms</td> <td>52.04 ms</td> </tr></table>

 We consider this a good intermediate stage for the Windows port.
 There is still work to be done.
-For example, we are not yet providing users with a blessed path for building addon modules in MS Visual Studio.
+For example, we are not yet providing users with a blessed path for building addon packages in MS Visual Studio.
 Work will continue in later releases.

 For users upgrading code bases from v0.4 to v0.6 <a href="https://github.com/joyent/node/wiki/API-changes-between-v0.4-and-v0.6">we've documented</a> most of the issues that you will run into.
 Most people find the change painless.
 Despite the long list of changes most core APIs remain untouched.